omise/examples/flutter/omise/README.md

 - iOS
 - Android

+# Configuration

+Copy android/local.properties.example to android/local.properties
+And pet Android and Flutter SDK based on your environment

 # Usage

 In order to create a credit card charge, you need to create token beforehand.